 I’m an International Applicant – are there special things I need to know?

 Absolutely.
-English language facility and financial considerations are two key issues.
-Many International Applicants are subject to proof of English language facility.
-In addition, it is critical that International Applicants carefully and thoughtfully consider the serious financial implications of being an OISE graduate student over both the short term and the long term.
+English language proficiency and financial considerations are two key issues.
+Many International Applicants are subject to proof of English language proficiency.
+In addition, it is critical that International Applicants carefully and thoughtfully consider the serious financial implications of being an OISE graduate student.
 The section on our website entitled Information for International Applicants provides specific information – plus helpful resources.